Manse (DJ): 2015-2021: Remixes, Freeze Time, tour, and collaborations

-In 2016 he got chance to remix Hardwell's track 'Run Wild.'
-Revealed favorite Manse teases in rhythmic bubbling beats before hi-octane build-ups and guitar-tinged breakdowns take it in another direction, all whilst keeping one foot firmly in the club, show Manse's unique reworking as a true reflection of his almighty talent.
+In 2016 he remixed Hardwell's track "Run Wild."
+Manse teases in rhythmic bubbling beats before hi-octane build-ups and guitar-tinged breakdowns take it in another direction, all whilst keeping one foot firmly in the club.

-Also in 2016, he was given the chance to remix Armin Van Buuren's huge track 'Freefall.'
-Through an impeccable melody, a breakdown teeming with beautiful strings, and an outstanding rendition by Manse, it's made evidently clear that shattering the boundaries of Electronic Music can lead to great achievements and great rewards.
+Also in 2016, he was given the chance to remix Armin Van Buuren's track 'Freefall.'

-At end of 2016, he remixed Thomas Gold's track 'Saint & Sinners.' the track has been treated with the signature sound of Manse.
-The Swedish mastermind went all out and made sure its stunningly detailed arrangement and beautiful melody got the whole world of Electronic Music excited.
+At end of 2016, he remixed Thomas Gold's track 'Saint & Sinners.'

 Manse's tour in China included his first festival appearance in the region.
 He expressed that performing at Dreamland Electronic Music Festival, a musical celebration in the Mongolian desert, was truly an unforgettable experience.

 Manse expressed his surprise at the level of energy among the Chinese audience, which he found vastly different from his normal relaxed European crowd.
 "Chinese fans really appreciate my music and are open to new elements.
 It's the experience with people who like my sets that makes up for the stressful times on the road," he shared.